BiodataMiningGroup/quimbi/README.md

 at `http://localhost:$PORT`.

 ### Example
-The following lines will create a docker image of quimbi named quimbi_image and create/run a container of said image called quimbi_container
+The following lines will create a docker image of quimbi named quimbi_image and creates and runs a container of said image called quimbi_container
 `docker build -t quimbi_image .`

 Powershell